Available with Geostatistical Analyst license.

 Polygon-to-polygon data reaggregation workflow

 Reaggregating polygonal data (for example, downscaling population counts) is a two-step process.
-First, a smooth prediction surface for individual points is created from the source polygons (this surface can often be interpreted as a density or risk surface), then the prediction surface is aggregated back to the target polygons.
+First, a smooth prediction surface for individual points is created from the source polygons (this surface can often be interpreted as a density or risk surface); then, the prediction surface is aggregated back to the target polygons.
 Creating the prediction surface requires interactive variography, so it must be done in the Geostatistical Wizard.
 The output from the Geostatistical Wizard is a geostatistical layer of predictions or prediction standard errors.
 If reaggregation to new polygons is not required, the workflow can end here.

-Once a prediction surface has been created, aggregation back to a different set of polygons is done with the Areal Interpolation Layer To Polygons tool.
+Once a prediction surface has been created, aggregation back to a different set of polygons is done with the Areal Interpolation Layer To Polygons geoprocessing tool.
 The graphic below shows the workflow for predicting obesity rates in Los Angeles census blocks from obesity rates in Los Angeles school zones.

 The mathematical details of the disaggregation and reaggregation can be found in the paper referenced at the end of this topic.